eurocat2k/jsBitArray/README.md

 # jsBitArray
-bit manipulation module in javascript
+bit manipulation module in javascript - written to support Asterix Radar data processing module, and other aviation related data processing tools.
 ## Usage
 First of all put the *bitarr.js* into the working PATH, where your app can reach it.
 Then call **require** to import the code into your application as usual - *see **bitarray_test.js** how it works* :